 Cocoa or nibs

-Without buying the raw cacao beans and roasting them, it best to source some cocoa or nibs, as close to 100% as you can.
+Without buying the raw cacao beans and roasting them, it is best to source some cocoa or nibs, as close to 100% as you can.
 We recommend a fairtrade and organic variety.
-Cocoa powder is straight forward as it already ground and you simply add it to hot water, boil and stir.
+Cocoa powder is straight forward as it is already ground and you simply add it to hot water, boil and stir.
 If you choose nibs, then you will have to grind them using a pestle and mortar.
 Nibs are the broken, roasted cocoa beans and they won’t simply dissolve in boiling water.
 They grind into a dry paste.
 Make sure all the nibs are ground into this state, otherwise they will not dissolve.

 Making the Chocolate

 You will need 2 tablespoons of cocoa with half a cup of water.
 Add the heated water to the cocoa in a small pan, adding the water a little at a time.
 Keep it over the heat, adding the water and mixing it.
 Obviously Cocoa powder will dissolve quicker.
 As it heats through the mixture will become thicker.
 Add the sugar and your chosen flavourings as you see fit.
 Have fun and experiment.